sh0ckdotlive/AchievementBorder/README.md

 # AchievementBorder
 Expand your world with achievements!

+## NOTICE
+**THIS PLUGIN IS NOT YET AVAILABLE**.
+I'm still working on some fixes and some minor changes, but the plugin should be released by Sunday.
+While still playable, I'm not releasing a version until I get it polished.
+If you really want to use the plugin, you can use the instructions in the Build section of this readme to build a version of the plugin.

 ## Overview
 Welcome to AchievementBorder!
 This plugin will start your world with a one-block border, and you can expand that border by completing achievements!